 People and the Community are key focus areas of our strategy.
-The recently completed materiality assessment reinforced these as topics that matter to our stakeholders.
-Supporting our people and community and growing new capabilities are key to our strategy.
-Our commitment to ensuring that it provides a safe and healthy workplace for its employees, Port users, contractors, and the public reinforces this.
+Supporting our people and community and growing new capabilities are key to our strategy of positioning for the future.
+We are committed to providing a safe and healthy workplace for our employees, port users, contractors.

 Safely home every day is a key goal.
 It is fundamental.
 We take the safety and wellbeing of our people seriously and we actively support our people in this space.
-Over the past 12 months we have focused on getting back to basics, and making sure our focus is on the frontline - where our safety and wellbeing actions really matter.